Cathy-kk/MAST30034_2021_Assignment1/README.md

 # Dependencies
 - Language: R
 - Packages / Libraries: corrplot, factoextra, plot.matrix, reshape2, ggplot2, matrixStats
+* please uncomment the `install package` line in code chunk 2 if your computer does not install those    package.

 # Files
 - `Assignment1.Rmd`: R code for this assignment question and requirement.
 - `Assignment1.html`: R markdown file contains all code and output.